vivaria/edisonrul.ing/docs/source/cards/k/kaibaman.md

 ### Card Rulings

-●Ignition Effects on monsters can't be activated while the Effect Monster is face-down.
+*   Ignition Effects on monsters can't be activated while the Effect Monster is face-down.
 So this face-down monster can't be Tributed for its own effect.